Henchworm/readme-template/README.md

 hot tip: all post requests need to be sent with the JSON raw body!
 ```

 Here are some example endpoints.
-The postman tests themselves are located in the repository under /postman.
+The postman tests themselves are located in the repository [here](https://www.getpostman.com/collections/a83005c3eec604349066).
 You can use postman to test them, or your preferred API testing service, just copy and paste the URL and JSON raw body.

+For further testing of requests, check out ```spec api/v1/requests``` for a complete list of requests and a detailed breakdown of the structure of the app's response Ruby-parsed JSON.

 ### GET http://localhost:3000/api/v1/forecast?location=denver,co&Content-Type=application/json&Accept
 ```